Joaopgsilvas/Automatic_email/README.md

 # Automatic_email
-Program designed to read Excel elements accurately, thus sending automatic emails with all the results and requests requested by the user
+Program developed to accurately read Excel elements, sending automatic emails with all the results and informations requested by the user.